 Get additional information, including course listings and class descriptions for the following languages:

-Basic Spanish for Medical Professionals certificate
+Basic Spanish for Medical Personnel

-Designed to provide health care workers with the language skills necessary to effectively communicate with Spanish-speaking patients at a basic level.
+The Basic Spanish for Medical Personnel certificate is designed to provide health care workers with the language skills necessary to effectively communicate with Spanish-speaking patients at a basic level.
 This fully online six-credit-hour certificate can be completed within one semester.
 Students will learn how to gather a patient’s insurance information, ask health history questions and develop familiarity with medical conditions and topics used in a wide variety of general practice and specialty settings.
 Required courses for certificate completion are Basic Spanish for Medical Personnel I (SPN-171) and Basic Spanish for Medical Personnel II (SPN-172).

 Planning to Transfer